Irish Commemorative Stone

-The Irish Commemorative Stone (also known as the Black Rock) is a monument in Pointe-Saint-Charles, island of Montreal, Quebec commemorating the deaths from "ship fever" (typhoid) of 6,000 mostly Irish immigrants to Canada during the immigration following the Great Irish Famine in 1847-48.
-It is a 30-tonne, 10-foot high boulder.
+The Irish Commemorative Stone (also known as the Black Rock) is a monument in Montreal commemorating the deaths from "ship fever" (typhoid) of 6,000 mostly Irish immigrants to Canada during the immigration following the Great Irish Famine in the years 1847-1848.
+It is located in the Pointe-Saint-Charles neighbourhood.
+Erected on 1 December 1859, the stone was the first Canadian monument to represent the famine.

+It was decided to place the boulder to preserve the location of the cemetery that contains mostly Irish emigrants.
+James Hodges who was in charge of building the Victoria Bridge wrote of the day the stone was placed in his book.

+The weight is approximately 30 tonnes, and size approximately 3 meters high.

 Officially named the Irish Commemorative Stone, it is more commonly known as the Black Rock and also has been referred to as the Ship Fever Monument or the Boulder Stone.

+As of October 2023 the Montreal Irish Monument Park Foundation became the owner of the monument.
+Plans are to make a park in the area and it is to be completed by the year 2030.

 History

 During the mid-19th century, workers constructing the Victoria Bridge across the St. Lawrence River discovered a mass grave in Windmill Point where victims of the typhus epidemic of 1847 had been quarantined in fever sheds.
 The workers, many of whom were of Irish descent, were unsettled by the discovery and wanted to create a memorial to ensure the grave, which held the coffins of 6,000 Irish immigrants, would not be forgotten.

-Erected on December 1, 1859, the stone was the first Canadian monument to represent the famine.
+Erected on 1 December 1859, the stone was the first Canadian monument to represent the famine.
 The inscription on the stone reads: